Nstampfli/text_analyse_serverless_py/README.md

 # Text Analysis Project

+> **Note**: This project is a school assignment for a serverless computing course, implemented using Apache OpenWhisk.

+This project was developed as part of a group assignment by:

+- Nathan Stampfli
+- Jason Leroy
+- Thomas Moumousseau
+- Amine Affif

+(5aCTO)

 > **Warning**: The serverless part of this project is not fully functional and serves only as a project trace.
 The traditional Python implementation works perfectly fine.

 This project provides a comprehensive framework for analyzing text files.
 It includes functionalities such as word frequency analysis, word cloud generation, sentence summarization, and various visualizations.
 The project is divided into two main parts: